juttle/juttle-engine/demos/core-juttle/README.md

 ```
 npm install -g outrigger
-outriggerd &
+outriggerd --daemonize --output outrigger.log
 ```

+This will daemonize outrigger and redirect its output to outrigger.log.

 Then you can run provided Juttle programs with command:

 ```
-outrigger-client run --path FILEPATH.juttle
+outrigger-client browser --path FILEPATH.juttle
 ```

-The output will be sent to your browser at the URL of this format:
+This will open a local browser instance and open a URL of this format:

 ```
 http://localhost:8080/run?path=FILEPATH.juttle
 ```

+If you are running within a vm or on a remote host, you can simply open the URLs directly.

 ## Juttles